-Prepaid or Postpaid Connectivity: The Choice Is Yours
+Prepaid vs. Postpaid Connectivity: The Choice Is Yours

 You have options for your IoT deployment.
-You can select versatile capabilities like embedded Universal Integrated Circuit Card (eUICC) or a plethora of innovative, fit-for-purpose solutions.
+You can select versatile capabilities like embedded Universal Integrated Circuit Cards (eUICCs) or innovative, fit-for-purpose solutions.
 How you pay for the connectivity of those deployments should be one of your choices, too.

 Postpaid plans, in which users are invoiced for actual usage at the end of the billing cycle, have dominated the market.
 However, prepaid plans, for which users make a one-time payment for a set amount of data, are rising.
-As connected devices increase, IoT device manufacturers and the service providers that use them need more ways to deliver — and pay for — the best connectivity for their devices.
+As connected devices increase, IoT device manufacturers and the service providers that use them need more ways to deliver — and pay for — the best connectivity.

 Each plan has its advantages.
 Neither is better than the other.
 One plan could be better for a specific device, business plan, use case or deployment.
 Business requirements should be the determining factor behind your choice.

-Postpaid plans are also a cost-effective option and work for complex IoT deployments in which there’s an ongoing relationship with the customer and connectivity needs fluctuate.
-Under this model, end users are assured that they have the connectivity they need and only pay for what they use.
+Postpaid plans are also cost-effective and work for complex IoT deployments in which there’s an ongoing relationship with the customer and connectivity needs fluctuate.
+Under this model, end users are assured that they have the most cost-efficient plan and only pay for what they use.
 Postpaid plans can be customized to align with specific business goals.

 Managing connectivity and how to pay for it can be an obstacle for developers.
 There are dozens of players in the IoT value chain.
 Dealing with multiple regions, devices and connectivity providers can be complicated.
 Layering on an invoicing system to bill customers accurately in a postpaid plan adds complexity.
 The ability to choose between prepaid and postpaid can be a game-changer in overcoming this obstacle.

 Your top priority is ensuring that your business gets the right solutions to fit its needs — and that those solutions function efficiently to their maximum ability.
-Choosing the right payment plans for your applications and deployments is crucial to your success.
+Comparing prepaid vs. postpaid plans and choosing the right one for your applications and deployments is crucial to success.

 Don’t leave money on the table because you don’t have the right payment model for your product.
 With the choice between prepaid or postpaid connectivity plans, you can bring your product or service to life in the best way for you and your customers.